Are you making a major scheduling mistake by filling up your calendar with other people’s agendas for you–and then running out of time for yourself?

 The world is changing and so must you advance your skills and value to the marketplace–just to keep up.
 Schedule in your time to read, learn or practice something that makes you more valuable.

 Now when someone asks for time on your calendar, you can confidently tell them what you have time for and when–not to conflict with your 4 sacred time slots.
-Do this for a few months and you will feel more relaxed and productive than ever.
+Try this tomorrow and see if you can keep it up for a while.
+You will feel more relaxed and productive than ever.

 That’s it.
 Easy to do—easy not to do.
 Take a moment and put these four items on your calendar as recurring events.